Automatic PDF Processor - automatically process PDF files

 Automatic PDF Processor - extraction settings

-The program enables the automatic extraction of data from PDF files (PDF scraping).
+The program enables the automatic extraction of data from PDF files.
 For example, invoice data such as invoice number, date, total, IBAN, etc., can be extracted and saved in a CSV file.
 The order of the columns can be predefined.
-Automatic PDF Processor can create an individual CSV file for each PDF document.
-Alternatively, it is also possible to append the extracted PDF data line by line to a CSV collection file.
+The export file can be created individually for each PDF document.
+Alternatively, it is also possible to append the extracted PDF data line by line to a collection file.

 Automatic PDF Processor - email settings